dzenbot/racesync-app/README.md

 * Instantly join races and access their information
 * Check the video frequency assigned to you during the race
 * See who joined the races
-* Add or edit aircrafts from your profile
+* Add or edit aircraft from your profile
 * Conveniently use your MultiGP QR code for special events

 As a chapter Organizer: